LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     * display the view, filter, and search grid action values in the grid info section (previously displayed in the OmniBox input)
     * add "Remove all" option to the end of the filter pill display if > 1 present
     * hide omnibox when experimental feature is enabled

-### version TBD
-*Released*: TBD
-* Add a configuration option in the issue definition properties panel to select the default related issues folder.

 ### version 2.149.6
 *Released*: 4 April 2022